sourcegraph/learn/posts/how-to-troubleshoot-java-outofmemoryexception.md

 ## Where's the leak?

-But our program doesn’t care about the size of the heap – it will just keep adding integers to our list forever, and because we haven’t given it an exit function, it will hold onto the references interminably, so that the objects are never collected by the garbage collector.
-A logic error like this that continually fills up memory space is called a “memory leak,” and they can be difficult to diagnose in large and complex programs.
+But our example program doesn’t care about the size of the heap — it will keep adding integers to our list forever, and because we haven’t given it an exit function, it will hold onto the references interminably, so that the objects are never collected by the garbage collector.
+A logic error like this that continually fills up memory space is called a “memory leak.”
+Memory leaks can be difficult to diagnose in large and complex programs.
 Aside from manually digging through the code line-by-line to try to figure out the problem, it’s helpful to use a tool to automate the process.

 Some IDEs have tools that allow users to monitor the lifetimes of objects added to and removed from the heap.
-Eclipse IDE is a very popular IDE for Java programmers, and has a tool called Memory Analysis Tool (MAT) that is used to analyze heap dumps (snapshots) of objects currently residing in the heap.
-Heap dumps can be also be created and analyzed via another tool called Java VisualVM, which can be downloaded [here](https://visualvm.github.io/).
+The [Eclipse IDE](https://www.eclipse.org/downloads/packages/release/kepler/sr1/eclipse-ide-java-developers) is a very popular IDE for Java programmers, and has a tool called [Memory Analysis Tool (MAT)](https://www.eclipse.org/mat/) that is used to analyze heap dumps (snapshots) of objects currently residing in the heap.
+Heap dumps can be also be created and analyzed via another tool called Java VisualVM, which can be downloaded [from the VisualVM site](https://visualvm.github.io/).

 We can create a heap dump within the application window of VisualVM, then save the file locally.
-When examining the dump file, VisualVM provides the user with the option to view a “Summary,” a “Classes” and an “Instances” page.
-“Summary” contains information such as the current running environment when the snapshot was taken.
-“Classes” contains a list of the classes and related subclasses within the program, as well as the number and percentage of references within the program to those classes.
-By selected a class, we are able to get a detailed list of those instances that refer to that class.
-The “Instances” page provides detailed information regarding a selected instance, such as fields and references to particular classes, in addition to the nearest garbage collection root object.
+When examining the dump file, VisualVM provides the user with the option to view **Summary**, **Classes**, and **Instances** pages. **Summary** contains information such as the current running environment when the snapshot was taken.**Classes** contains a list of the classes and related subclasses within the program, as well as the number and percentage of references within the program to those classes.
+By selecting a class, we are able to get a detailed list of those instances that refer to that class.
+The **Instances** page provides detailed information regarding a selected instance, such as fields and references to particular classes, in addition to the nearest garbage collection root object.

+You can review more details of how to use VisualVM to effectively troubleshoot memory issues by reading the official [VisualVM documentation](https://visualvm.github.io/documentation.html).

 ## Learn more